sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 # Transfer data to OCS

 You initiate a data transfer from the `PI to OCS Agents` window.
 A transfer can contain a combination of PI points and AF elements or just PI points or AF elements.
-The transfer of PI System data to OCS consists of the following procedures:
+This topic contains these sections:

 1. [Create a transfer](#create-a-transfer)
 2. [Build an AF elements transfer list](#build-an-af-elements-transfer-list)